-Ensure that you prefix the password with an exclamation point (!).
-For example: <credentials>!mynewpassword123</credentials>
+Be sure to prefix the password with an exclamation point (!).
+For example:

+'''

+<credentials>!mynewpassword123</credentials>

+'''

-The password for the ias\admin user should conform to following guidelines:
+The password for the ias_admin user should conform to following guidelines:

-- The minimum length is five alphanumeric characters. - At least one of the characters must be a number. - Passwords must be shorter than 30 characters. - Passwords can contain only alphanumeric characters from your database character set, the underscore (\), the dollar sign (\$), and the number sign (#). - Passwords must begin with an alphabetic character.
-It cannot begin with a number, the underscore (\), the dollar sign (\$), or the number sign (#).
+- The minimum length is five alphanumeric characters. - At least one of the characters must be a number. - Passwords must be shorter than 30 characters. - Passwords can contain only alphanumeric characters from your database character set, the underscore (), the dollar sign (\$), and the number sign (#). - Passwords must begin with an alphabetic character.
+It cannot begin with a number, the underscore (), the dollar sign (\$), or the number sign (#).

-See Also: "The ias\admin User and Restrictions on its Password" in the Oracle Application Server 10g Installation Guide
+See Also: "The ias_admin User and Restrictions on its Password" in the Oracle Application Server 10g Installation Guide